"More Than 65535 Total Parts Uploaded For A Single Object" Error On Image-Based Backup To Wasabi

-You can use the CloudBerry Explorer, which is our product for managing files in cloud storages, to delete the unfinished multipart uploads.
-To do that please follow these steps:
+You can use the CloudBerry Explorer, our cloud file manager, to delete the unfinished multipart uploads manually.
+To do thism proceed as follows:

 - Fill in all the required fields to finalize adding the storage account.
 You can refer to this article to find the service point URLs for the Wasabi regions.

 In case the storage account will be added successfully you will be able to access it via the “Registered Accounts” application window: